-1) Cut off the end of the plantains and score the sides with a knife.
+1) Cut off the end of the plantains and score the ends and the sides with a knife.
 From there, start pulling the peel off.
 The peels are hard and won’t peel off like a banana.
-You have to dig your thumb in to get it loose but you’ll get the hang of it.

 2) Cut in coins or on a slant anywhere from 3/4″ to 1″ thick.

 3) Cover your pan in enough oil to coat the bottom of it.
 Don’t be afraid to be generous!
 Place plantain slices in pan for a couple of minutes then flip to the other side for a couple of minutes more.
 They should be the colour of a light golden brown.

 4) Once done, take them out of the frying pan and (here’s where the magic starts to happen), squish them.
 I like mine more on the thinner side so when I squish them with the bottom of the glass, I sometimes end up getting them unstuck by running a knife in between the glass and plantain.